AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 	- Allegiance of Allsight
 		- 6 - Secure the Netherdeep
 	- Consortium of the Vermilion Dream
-		- 6 - Ruidium Monopoly
+		- 6 - Ruidium Monopoly (doomed to fail)
 	- Library of the Cobalt Soul
-		- 6 - Destroy the Netherdeep
+		- 6 - Destroy the Netherdeep (slay or redeem Alyxian)

 %% DM Notes